 In extreme cases, certain types of arrhythmia can cause sudden cardiac death.

-A range of tests can be used to diagnose arrhythmia.
-The main test used to detect abnormal heart rhythms is an electrocardiogram (ECG or EKG).
+An ECG is the main test used to detect abnormal heart rhythms.
 Each beat of the heart is triggered by an electrical impulse generated by cells in the upper right heart chamber.
-An ECG translates this electrical activity into line tracings on a paper.
+An ECG translates this electrical activity into line tracings on paper.

 Other tests include:

-- Tilt test – For people who have experiences recurrent fainting spells, this test shows how standing up from a lying down position can affect heart rate and blood pressure
+For people who have experiences recurrent fainting spells, a tilt test to manage syncope shows how standing up from a lying down position can affect heart rate and blood pressure.

-Most individuals who suffer from arrhythmias do not require treatment.
-However, if the arrhythmia is deemed clinically significant, in that it causes adverse symptoms or could cause complications in the future (e.g. heart failure or stroke), then a bespoke treatment plan is required.
-This may include medication, non-surgical or surgical procedures.
+A bespoke treatment plan may be required if the arrhythmia is deemed clinically significant, in that it causes adverse symptoms or could cause complications in the future (such as heart failure or stroke).
+Treatment may include medication, non-surgical or surgical procedures.

-- Surgery – If heart disease is found to be the main cause of arrhythmia, then you may need to have a procedure called Coronary Artery Bypass Grafting (CABG).
+If heart disease is found to be the main cause of arrhythmia, then you may need to have a procedure called coronary artery bypass grafting (CABG).
 This will help to improve blood flow to the heart.

 Booking an appointment